khadorkin/octon/README.md

 - [Apollo](http://www.apollostack.com) - Graphql
 - [MongoDb](https://www.mongodb.com/)

-# Development
+## Contribute

+Pull requests are always welcome!

 First you will need to have a mongodb server running.

-- `cp .env.default .env` Edit the .env file
+1. `cp .env.default .env` Edit the .env file
-- `npm install` Install nodejs dependencies
+2. `npm install` Install nodejs dependencies
-- `npm start:dev` Start the server and webpack
+3. `npm start:dev` Start the server and webpack

+Before submitting a pull request, please verify that your branch pass the tests with command `npm run test`.

-## Docker
+### Docker

 `docker-compose -f docker/dev/docker-compose.yml up` The app will run on port 3000.

 Special thanks to [Quentin Saubadu](https://www.facebook.com/quentinsaubadu) for the logo and design!